skye-harris/llm_intents/README.md

 ## Installation

 1. Copy this repo into `/config/custom_components/llm_intents/` of your Home Assistant installation.
 2. Add configuration to `/config/configuration.yaml`.
+All tool configurations should be consolidated under a single `llm_intents` key.
-3. Restart Home Assistant.
+4. Restart Home Assistant.

 ## 🔍 Brave Search